 - 2.1.
 This Policy is designed to deal with genuine concerns raised in relation to specific issues as set out below and does not apply to personal grievances concerning an individual's terms of employment, other aspects of the working relationship, or disciplinary matters. - 2.2.
-This Policy deals with specific concerns, which are in the public interest and may include: - (a) criminal offences; - (b) failure to comply with any legal obligation or regulatory requirement; - (c) miscarriages of justice; - (d) financial or non-financial mismanagement (including inappropriate or fraudulent accounting procedures or a breach of the Group's accounting policies), fraud and corruption; - (e) offences under the UK Bribery Act 2010 (bribery of foreign public officials, bribery of other persons, failure to prevent bribery), breaches of other applicable anti-bribery and anti-corruption law and regulation and breaches of the Group's anti-bribery and anticorruption policy; - (f) a risk (including a potential risk) to health and safety of any individual; - (g) environmental damage; - (h) improper conduct or unethical behaviour; - (i) conduct likely to damage the reputation or financial wellbeing of the Company or the Group; or
+This Policy deals with specific concerns and may include: - (a) criminal offences; - (b) failure to comply with any legal obligation or regulatory requirement; - (c) miscarriages of justice; - (d) financial or non-financial mismanagement (including inappropriate or fraudulent accounting procedures or a breach of the Group's accounting policies), fraud and corruption; - (e) offences under the UK Bribery Act 2010 (bribery of foreign public officials, bribery of other persons, failure to prevent bribery), breaches of other applicable anti-bribery and anti-corruption law and regulation and breaches of the Group's Anti-Bribery and Anti-Corruption Policy and Code of Conduct and Ethics; - (f) a risk (including a potential risk) to health and safety of any individual;

-- (j) deliberate attempts to conceal or suppress information relating to the above. - 2.3.
+- (g) environmental damage; - (h) improper conduct or unethical behaviour; - (i) conduct likely to damage the reputation or financial wellbeing of the Company or the Group; or - (j) deliberate attempts to conceal or suppress information relating to the above. - 2.3.
 If it is determined during an investigation into concerns raised under the terms of this Policy that an employee may have committed acts of misconduct, appropriate disciplinary procedures will be undertaken.